Wushi, Xiangtan: History

 In the Qing dynasty (1644–1911), it belonged to Yisu Township (易俗乡).

 In 1935, it came under the jurisdiction of the 8th District.

 After the establishment of the Communist State, in 1950, it was under the jurisdiction of the 6th District.
 In 1958, the townships of Baituo (白托乡), Wushi and Jingquan (景泉乡) merged to form the Weiguo People's Commune (卫国人民公社).
 In 1995, former Wushi Township and Jingquan Township merged to form Wushi Township.
 In 1998 it was upgraded to a town.
-On November 17, 2017, it was listed among the fifth group of "National Civilized Villages and Towns" by the Office of the Central Guidance Commission for Building Spiritual Civilization of the Communist Party of China.
+On November 17, 2017, it was listed among the fifth group of "National Civilized Villages and Towns" by the Central Guidance Commission on Building Spiritual Civilization of the Central Committee of the Chinese Communist Party.
 On September 19, 2019, it was designated as a "National Health Town" (国家卫生镇) by the National Patriotic Health Campaign Committee.

 Geography

 It lies at the southwestern of Xiangtan County, bordering Xiangxiang to the west, Paitou Township to the south, Shitan Town to the north, and Jinshi Township to the east.

 The town enjoys a subtropical humid monsoon climate, enjoying four distinct seasons and abundant precipitation.
 The average annual temperature is 18 C and total annual rainfall is 1350 mm.

 Wushi Peak (乌石峰) is the scenic spot in the town, which, at 377.5 m above sea level.
 It is one of the 72 peaks of Heng Mountains.